markeverard/markeverard.github.io/_posts/2013-02-18-multivariate-content-testing-using-episerver-visitor-groups.md

 ![AB testing](/assets/uploads/2013/02/ab-testing-with-visitor-groups2.png)

-### Great &#8211; so we have a content test &#8211; how do we see the results?
+## Great &#8211; so we have a content test &#8211; how do we see the results?

 Measuring any conversion should be achieved in the same way as CMO &#8211; by setting up a separate conversion page and measuring the number of hits on that page &#8211; which is outside of this scope.
-Limited I know ðŸ™‚
+Limited I know.

 You can use the Visitor Group statistics gadget &#8211; though all this will tell you is whether the test is set up correctly and whether the A/B testing criteria works!